M73 motorway

 The M73 is a motorway in Glasgow and North Lanarkshire, Scotland.
 It is 7 mi long and connects the M74 motorway with the M80 motorway, providing an eastern bypass for Glasgow.
 The short stretch between junctions 1 and 2 is part of unsigned international E-road network E05, where it continues along the M8 through Glasgow.
 To the south, the M74 motorway is also part of the E05.

 Route

-Starting at the M74 junction 4 (M73 junction 1) by the River Clyde, it proceeds north with Birkenshaw to the east and crosses the Whifflet railway line before meeting the M8 and A8 at a three-level interchange, west of Swinton.
-Immediately afterwards the North Clyde railway line and then passes alongside Woodend Loch before reaching junction 2A at Gartcosh.
-There is then a further 2 mi of motorway, before traffic exits onto the M80 westbound.
+Starting at the M74 junction 4 (M73 junction 1) by the River Clyde, it proceeds north with Birkenshaw to the east and crosses the Whifflet railway line before meeting the M8 and A8 at a three-level interchange, east of Swinton.
+The North Clyde railway line passes underneath the M73 immediately north of this interchange.
+The M73 then passes alongside Woodend Loch before reaching junction 2A at Gartcosh.
+There is then a further 2 mi of motorway, before traffic exits onto the M80 eastbound (on a north easterly heading).

 The road is a dual three-lane road between junctions 1 and 2, and a dual two-lane road between junctions 2 and 3.
 It is subject to the national speed limit.